-Brady Wells, a 1983 Hanover College alum, will be entering his second full season as the head men's and women's cross country coach in the fall of 2018.
+Brady Wells, a 1983 Hanover College alum, will be entering his third full season as the head men's and women's cross country coach in the fall of 2019.

 Wells spent the fall of 2016 as an assistant coach for the Hanover cross country program.
 He was also an assistant for the men’s and women’s track and field teams, a role he is still currently holding.

 “I am very excited about the opportunity to continue to build on the strong tradition of Hanover College Cross Country,” stated Wells.
 “This institution and this program have been very special to me and my family for many years.
 I look forward to once again, being able to be a part of their success.”

 Wells was an accomplished runner for the Hanover cross country and track and field programs during his time as a student-athlete from 1979-83.
 A two-year captain of both the cross country and track and field squads, Wells still ranks among the top five all-time in HC history in the men’s 5000 and 10000 meter runs.
 He is also in the top 20 all-time at Hanover in cross country times.

 To go along with his top time accolades, Wells was also a National Association of Intercollegiate Athletics (NAIA) National Track Championship qualifier in the marathon event, where he placed 13th overall in 1983.
 His 13th place finish is the highest of any Hanover athlete at the NAIA nationals.

 After his career at Hanover, Wells has continued to run competitively, participating in numerous marathon events.
 Wells has won the Indianapolis Marathon (1984) and the Louisville Marathon (1985), while also placing 30th overall in the well-known Boston Marathon in 1985.